Practice Development for Medical Expert Witnesses

 What you need to know and how to dodge the tricky bits.

-Here are a few hacks to manage those thousands of pages of records, deadlines, depos and documents.
+Here are a few trick to manage the expert witness’ calendar, files, pages of depos, deadlines and documents.

 Software and E-Tools

 Technology takes the heavy lifting off your brain.
-Here are tools that do the boring part of your job for you with some marketing side-benefits.
+These tools help with the boring part of your job, like wading through electronic records.

 CV: Adapt What You Have